-Zone Analytics Colos Endpoint to GraphQL Analytics · Cloudflare Analytics API docs
+Zone Analytics Colos Endpoint to GraphQL Analytics

 sinceparamenter) to now.

-The question that we want to answer is: "what is the number of requests for ZHR per hour?"
+The question that we want to answer is: “What is the number of requests for ZHR per hour?”
 Using the colos endpoint response data and some wrangling by jq we can answer that question with this command:

 cat colos_endpoint_output.json | jq -c '.result[] | {colo_id: .colo_id, timeseries: .timeseries[]} | {colo_id: .colo_id, timeslot: .timeseries.since, requests: .timeseries.requests.all, bandwidth: .timeseries.bandwidth.all} | select(.requests > 0) | select(.colo_id == "ZRH") '

-This jq command is a bit of a mouthful, so let's break it down:
+This jq command is complex, so we can break it down:

 .result[]

-This means "break out the result array into individual json lines"
+This means that the result array is split into individual json lines.

 {colo_id: .colo_id, timeseries: .timeseries[]}

-This breaks out each json line into multiple json lines.
-Each resulting line
+This breaks each json line into multiple json lines.
+Each resulting line contains a

 colo_id and one element of the